nishadpnktdi/rock-paper-scissors/README.md

-Console version of a simple game "Rock Paper Scissors" created by Nishad PN under The Odin Project
+Console version of a simple game "Rock Paper Scissors" created by Nishad PN under The Odin Project.
+To play this game start with "game()" function.